auth0/lock/README.md

 lock.show();
 ```

-> Note: For a full detail on the initialization configuration check the [wiki][initialization-configuration] article.
+> Note: For a full detail on the initialization configuration check the [wiki][show] article.

 ### .show(options[, callback])